OmarChouchane/CHEF-CLAUDE/README.md

 ## 🎯 Future Enhancements
 - 📌 **Save Favorite Recipes** - Bookmark and revisit generated recipes.
 - 🌍 **Multi-Language Support** - Expand accessibility with multiple languages.
-- 📱 **Mobile App Version** - Turn Chef Claude into a mobile-friendly experience.
+- 📱 **Mobile App Version** - Turn Chef Omar into a mobile-friendly experience.

 ## 🤝 Contributing
 Pull requests are welcome!
 Feel free to fork the repo and submit your improvements.